apptentive/apptentive-ios/Example/README.md

 Setup
 =====

-First, navigate to the directory that this README is in and type `pod install` to install the latest version of the Apptentive SDK.
-If you prefer to use the local version of the SDK (in the parent directory), comment out the first `pod` statement and uncomment the second one (you will have to `pod install` again after changing this).
+First, navigate to the directory that this README is in and type `pod install` to install the Apptentive SDK.
+Then open the `Example.xcworkspace` file.

 You will need to set a valid Apptentive API Key to run this app in the `AppDelegate.swift` file.
 You can find your API key on your [Apptentive dashboard](https://be.apptentive.com/apps/current/settings/api) in the API section of the Settings tab.
 We suggest creating a new app for evaluation purposes.